-Are you thinking about going to Italy but have no idea what you want to do?
-Look no further, because I have all of the best travel books for Italy compiled into one list for you.
+Are you considering going to Italy but do not know what you want to do?
+Look no further because I have compiled all of the best travel books for Italy into one list for you.

 Italy is packed full of things to do!
-So don’t waste any time looking for things to do, or trying to scramble around while on precious vacation time.
-Let me take care of all of those little details for you so you don’t have to look for things to do, or find places to stay.
+So don’t waste time looking for things to do or trying to scramble around while on precious vacation time.
+Let me take care of all those little details so you don’t have to look for things to do or find places to stay.

 1. Glam Italia!